Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 - A smaller percentage of local workers employed as Managers (11.3% compared to 12.6%)

-The largest changes in the jobs held by the in the City of Salisbury workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Salisbury between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+701 local workers)